THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: Optimizing THC

 \resizebox{.99095\columnwidth}{!}{

 $

 $ }

-Here, $\phi$ is the pdf of the normal distribution.
-Given a solution, we obtain our lookup table, i.e., $T_{b,g,p}[z]=T[z]$.

 As we elaborate in Appendix~\ref{app:lookup}, we optimally solve the above problem.
-To that end, we wrote a specialized ILP solver that leverages various properties of the above problem to reduce the search space.
-Recall that for any $b,g,p$, we compute the optimal $T_{b,g,p}$ table just once offline and thus the solver's runtime does not affect THC's performance.
+To that end, we wrote a specialized ILP solver that leverages various properties of the above optimization problem to reduce the search space and speed up the computation of $T$.
+Recall that for any $b,g,p$, we compute the optimal $T_{b,g,p}$ table only once offline and thus the solver's runtime does {not affect THC's performance.}